-Many of the traffic accident issues in the Town of Clinton would be alleviated with roadway improvements and widening, and the installation (and proper use) of traffic calming devices where appropriate.
+Many of the traffic accident issues in the Town of Turtle would be alleviated with roadway improvements and widening, and the installation (and proper use) of traffic calming devices where appropriate.
 Another crucial element for driver safety in the unincorporated County is access management and vision clearance measures.
 Currently, the County tries to require easements for vision triangles at intersections when a land division takes place, but landowner cooperation varies.

 Also, all too often landowners wish to create new buildable lots in locations that are not conducive for safe driveway access.
 Locating driveways in unsafe locations that do not provide adequate sight clearance can prove dangerous for the property owner, and for innocent drivers and passengers alike.
-Currently, Rock County's Driveway Ordinance applies to the Town of Clinton, and the Town does not plan on adopting or enforcing their own ordinance.
+Currently, Rock County and the Town of Turtle have policies in place to regulate driveway placement.
+The Town's driveway ordinance regulates width, surface and slope of driveways, in addition to driveway placement, to assure ingress and egress for emergency vehicles and ensure that properties are accessible, even in foul weather conditions.

 Some safety concerns apply to transportation innovations in the unforeseeable future.
-Technology is paving the way for means to maximize mobility, and with these advancements come new safety risks, and Clinton should be proactive enough to regulate these types of advancements before they potentially become dangerous.
+Technology is paving the way for means to maximize mobility, and with these advancements come new safety risks, and Turtle should be proactive enough to regulate these types of advancements before they potentially become dangerous.

 An innovation gaining popularity, which is being regulated by some jurisdictions nationwide, is the Neighborhood Electric Vehicle (NEV).
 These vehicles run on batteries, can only drive short distances at a time and are lightweight.
 For these reasons, they are being prohibited on some roadways, and restricted to roads with posted speed limits of 35 mph or lower.
 The State of Wisconsin has State Statute 349.26, which states that NEVS can be operated on roadways that are posted at 35 mph or lower, but only if the governing body first adopts an ordinance allowing the use.
 The National Highway Traffic Safety Administration has recognized NEVs as a form of transportation since 1998.
-Clinton does not want to prohibit the use of any low-energy vehicles, and plans to develop and enforce rules for the use of NEVs here, before they become more commonplace.
+Turtle should develop and enforce rules for the use of NEVs here, before they become more commonplace.